 What happens if Coronavirus reinfection is possible?

 Reinfection is not a new or scary concept.
 As a matter of fact, when reinfection occurs it isn't unique to SARS COV-2, it also happens in other diseases like the flu.

 In the U.S., 9.3M to 45M people get the Flu every year, though it is very rare that you get the Flu twice per season, it is common to get the Flu again in the next year.
 This is because there is more than one strand of Flu (Influenza), and that being infected with one doesn‚t provide immunity to others.

 It is important, however, to know how long the immunity lasts if you are infected.
 If the immunity lasts long enough to carry you through the next season and there is a vaccine, that is the ideal scenario.
 However, if the immunity is relatively short-lived and there is no vaccine, quarantine may last longer than what we have anticipated.
 In the meantime, the Center for Disease Control (CDC) and public health officials are urging individuals to wear a mask, maintain a social distance from others, and practice good hygiene in order to slow the spread of infection.

 How do you know if you have immunity to COVID-19?

 In order to know if you have immunity to COVID-19, you must have an antibody test done.
 When you're exposed to the virus, your body makes cells called memory white blood cells, so if you‚re exposed to the virus again, your body will know to make antibodies to fight against it.
 This antibody response should prevent you from getting sick again.

-After a certain percent of the population is infected with COVID-19 or is effectively vaccinated, a region can achieve heard immunity to the virus.
-It is likely that there will be a a COVID-19 vaccine by the end of 2020.
+After a certain percent of the population is infected with COVID-19 or is effectively vaccinated, a region can achieve herd immunity to the virus.
+It is likely that there will be a COVID-19 vaccine by the end of 2020.